Top 10 Most Famous Chefs in the World

 A post shared by Mario Batali (@mariobatali)

-Mario Batali is no stranger to fame due to his signature orange Crocs and classic Italian dishes created from high-quality seasonal ingredients.
-His many eateries across the United States include Babbo Ristorante e Enoteca in New York City and Del Posto in New York City, among others.
-He has also made appearances on several TV programs such as “Molto Mario,” “Mario Eats Italy,” and “The Chew.”
+Mario Batali is famous for his orange Crocs and classic Italian dishes made with high quality seasonal ingredients.
+His restaurants across the US include Babbo Ristorante e Enoteca in New York City and Del Posto in New York City among others.
+He has also appeared on TV shows “Molto Mario”, “Mario Eats Italy” and “The Chew”.

-Before becoming an acclaimed chef, restaurateur, and television personality, Mario Batali pursued his academic interests in Spanish literature at Rutgers University.
-It was after this that he attended Le Cordon Bleu in London and sharpened his skills as a sous-chef at multiple restaurants in France and Italy.
+Before becoming a famous chef, restaurateur and TV personality Mario Batali studied Spanish literature at Rutgers University.
+After that he attended Le Cordon Bleu in London and worked as a sous chef at multiple restaurants in France and Italy.

-Batali has received numerous awards for his work, including the prestigious James Beard Foundation’s Outstanding Chef award in 2005.
-Alongside this, he has authored various bestselling cookbooks, which have earned him international acclaim.
+Batali has won many awards for his work including the James Beard Foundation’s Outstanding Chef award in 2005.
+He has also written many bestselling cookbooks which have made him an international star.

 10. Heston Blumenthal